Don’t mention the name Bill Richardson around Bill Clinton.

 That’s a lesson Hillary Clinton supporter Rachel Binah learned the hard way, according to the San Francisco Chronicle.

-The former president met privately with California’s superdelegates last weekend at the state’s DemocratIC Convention.
+The former president met privately with California’s superdelegates last weekend at the state’s Democratic Party Convention.

 Ms. Binah told President Clinton that she was “sorry” to hear that Clinton supporter James Carville had called Gov. Richardson “Judas” for backing Barack Obama.